 This is just my curiosity.
 The curiosity of someone who still cherishes ‘old values,’ the curiosity of an ‘old-fashioned’ soul.

-In the so-called ‘mainstream’ rarely does one talk about human needs, deeper human needs, about concerns of the human condition, kindness, solidarity, fine cinema, fine literature or soulful poetry.
+In the so-called ‘mainstream’ rarely does one talk about human needs, deeper human needs, concerns of the human condition, kindness, solidarity, fine cinema, fine literature, or soulful poetry.
 When was the last time when a show was dedicated to the human soul and the care of it?

 It looks to me that the word soul has been edited out from the vocabulary of the ‘modern world.’
 We need stuff, things, belongings.
 We define ourselves with stuff, things, belongings.